-The Commitee’s mission is to raise awareness and highlighting the weight and role of the electronic manufacturing sector in the Hungarian economy; and to to find areas of common interest of electronic manufacturing companies and joining forces in these areas.
+The committee’s mission is to raise awareness and highlight the weight and role of the electronic manufacturing sector in the Hungarian economy, and also to find areas of common interest for electronic manufacturing companies and joining forces in these areas.

-- Continue dialogue with decision makers with special focus on competitiveness and education in order to represent the interests of the sector
+- Continue dialogue with decision makers, with a special focus on competitiveness and education in order to represent the interests of the sector.

 In 2016, member companies of the committee continued to share best practices .
 The committee has been actively engaged in AmCham advocacy efforts and contributed to the regular meetings with the Ministry for National Economy.